rueckstiess/rueckstiess.github.io/_drafts/2014-04-14-lesson-1-throw-catch.markdown

 * Don't reach for the ball.
 It has to fall into your hand exactly where the hand is.

 Practice for 15 minutes total a day and make sure your trajectories are always exactly the same.
 No exceptions.

-[^1]: it has been pointed out to me that this is physically impossible and that the ball would always follow a parabolic trajectory.
-This is, of course, completely irrelevant as this is a Juggling class and not a Physics class.
-Believe me, it will work.